papaiking/faceChecker_device/README.md

 # Configuration

 ### Register device
 Use Administration application, access to device management to register device.
-After this step, you.ve got an TOKEN for you device
+After this step, you.ve got an TOKEN for you device ((Refer to Administration application))

 ### Setting values

-Go to project folder, and open file: faceChecker_device/app/config/facechecker.cfg`
+Go to project folder, and open file: `faceChecker_device/app/config/facechecker.cfg`
 ```
   1 [DEFAULT]
   2 CHECKING_INTERVAL = 2